Connect & Get help from fellow developers on our Discord community.

 AndroidManifest.xml

-file and check each activity to ensure it is not set to a fixed orientation.
-Activities should allow the switch between portrait and landscape modes.
+and verify that no activity is locked to a specific orientation.
+Activities should allow the switch between portrait and landscape modes. -

 -